 So why do people turn to shock collars?
 The study gathered responses, many of which I’ve seen in my own practice.
 Some of these include, people turn to these methods because it looks like it is a quick fix, they think it’s cheaper than hiring a qualified trainer, they feel the ends justify the means, they tried it on themselves and “it didn’t hurt that much” or they just don’t know better.

 And this brings me to a critical point, at least here in the US, which I have mentioned before.
-Dog training is an unregulated industry.
+Professional licensure is not required to call yourself a dog trainer in the US.
 You need more licensing to cut someone’s hair than you do to train a dog.
 Dog training is unregulated in the US.
 Not only does this mean consumers have no protection and anyone can do practically anything to your dog in the name of training, including hurting your dog, but it also means there’s a lot of muddy language around credentials and titles.
 Demand transparency and ask questions.
 There’s also recent legal filing against one of the manufacturers of a popular shock collar alleging they’re falsely marketed as safe.

 If you’ve fallen victim to predatory training methods or were convinced aversive methods are the solution, IT IS NOT YOUR FAULT.
 This is a symptom of an unregulated industry, with people posing as “professionals” with no recourse.
 But, you can change how you do things NOW.